calvinbui/calvin.me-jekyll/_posts/2014-12-13-server-pc-gadgets-learning-plans-2015.markdown

 #### Get a Chromecast, Roku, WD Live or any other streaming device.

 I'm not sure how much I need one but there have been times when It would've came in handy.
-But If I get one of these I'd probably need a massive TV to go with it :) Putting a pin in this for now.
+But If I get one of these I'd probably need a massive TV to go with it :smile: Putting a pin in this for now.

 [![New+Cert+Logos_520x150]({{page.images}}new-cert-logos_520x150.jpg)]({{page.images}}new-cert-logos_520x150.jpg)